flamelily-bluescsi/bluescsi/print.md

 ##### Purchasing 3D Prints ONLY
 If you ONLY need to purchase a 3D print, as you built a BlueSCSI yourself, we do sell them separately below which show the postage cost.
 Postage is free if purchased WITH a BlueSCSI.
 This is more of a service to those without a 3D printer.
 All these are for the latest PCB revisions.
 If you need a print for an earlier PCB revision please use our contact form.
 To see pictures of the 3D prints visit [this page](/3dprints)

+This is for wordlwide buyers, but please understand we will use Royal Mail standard international shipping, so no tracking is available.
+Please allow up to 2 weeks for delivery of 3D prints if outside the UK.

 <script src="https://www.paypal.com/sdk/js?client-id=BAA1UwyMt5PZyPVDP3S3w-2dZmyOKNDldr7tcA6OLDT7vRyrmAjEgpOxBBVVPPuRgzY1r0afn93Liq4ccQ&components=hosted-buttons&disable-funding=venmo&currency=GBP"></script>
 <div id="paypal-container-B34PV8F94KUKW"></div>
 <script>